Polski [Back to main page]

 IFJ contribution

-Researchers from the IFJ PAN, NZ 15 will take part in the scientific programme of the Einstein Telescope (ET), contributing to theoretical studies, data analysis methods, and the development of the multimessenger astrophysics framework that connects gravitational-wave, neutrino, and cosmic-ray observations.
+Researchers from the IFJ PAN, NZ 15 will take part in the scientific programme of the Einstein Telescope (ET), contributing to theoretical studies, numerical relativity simulations, gravitational wave inputs, data analysis methods, and the development of the multimessenger astrophysics framework that connects gravitational-wave, neutrino, and cosmic-ray observations.

-Within IFJ PAN, the group currently includes researchers with focuses on neutron star physics and their role as gravitational-wave sources, exploring the connection between dense-matter equations of state and observable waveforms.
+Within IFJ PAN, the group currently includes researchers who focus on neutron star physics and their role as gravitational-wave sources, exploring the connection between dense-matter equations of state and observable waveforms either from compact star oscillations or from their mergers.
+Complementarly, the modeling of early universe phase transitions, formation of cosmic strings and primordial black holes as well as quantum gravity effects are studied in order to derive associated gravitational wave signals.
 Work is also done on gravitational waves from eccentric binary systems, the influence of spin-induced effects, and advanced data analysis and Fisher matrix techniques used to assess parameter estimation accuracy for future ET observations.

 In the coming years, the team plans to expand its activities by including an experimental physicist to strengthen the link between detector technology and astrophysical data analysis.